 Description

-The variety of weapons is the real highlight of Scorched Earth.
+The game offers a variety of weapons.
 A small sample of these include the standard nukes, which obliterate the screen.
 There's the Funky Bomb, which scatters smaller bombs in an unpredictable variety of directions.
 Or, if missiles aren't your thing, you can send your foes a personal gift of flaming napalm.
 There are also dirt bombs which can be used to bury opponents or yourself, for safety from opposing attacks.

 Alternate Titles